oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/card.md

 ## Default

-Add a card with the vs-card component for the structure of this component we have several slots:
+Add a card with the `VsCard` component for the structure of this component we have several slots:

 - title
 - text